renderedtext/semaphore-docs-new/source/docs/building-pull-requests.md

 to the full build history.
 For example, branch name on Semaphore will be similar to `https://semaphoreci.com/my-organization/awesome-project/branches/pull-request-5`.

-In this case, Semaphore pulls the the refs/pulls references from the main repository with `git fetch +refs/pull/<pull-request-number>/head: && git reset --hard <commit-id>`, a [workflow documented by Github](https://help.github.com/articles/checking-out-pull-requests-locally/#platform-linux).
+In this case, Semaphore pulls the refs/pulls references from the main repository with `git fetch +refs/pull/<pull-request-number>/head: && git reset --hard <commit-id>`, a [workflow documented by Github](https://help.github.com/articles/checking-out-pull-requests-locally/#platform-linux).